chris-wood/chris-wood.github.io/_drafts/designLocality.md

 TODO: come up with an equation based on set intersection of shared vertices and diameter of feature graph subsets

+---

+- pyramid of memory and the parallel idea with keeping software in a register or cache (actively working on it), memory (have to do some work to remember what was happening), and on disk (have to re-learn the code again) -> implications on design temporality

 Wide designs are hard to understand, hard to keep in your brain at a single point in time, etc